OpenSILEX/opensilex/opensilex-doc/src/main/resources/opensilex-nosql/mongodb/services/MongoDaoTutorial.md

 ### Delete many models

-> - The example below reuse the DataSearchFilter example class used [previously](#custom-property-filtering)
+> - The example below reuses the DataSearchFilter example class used [previously](#custom-property-filtering)
-> - By default, `MongoReadWriteDao` use the `mongoDBServiceV2.deleteMany` which handle transaction management if no
+> - By default, `MongoReadWriteDao` uses the `mongoDBServiceV2.deleteMany` which handles transaction management if no
 > session is provided

 ```java